 A few weeks ago when we had a brief hot spell, we added water to some sand and left it outside to see what would happen.
+This activity is a great, easy way to learn about evaporation, the water cycle and changes of state too!

 Within 36 hours the water had disappeared!